 An introduction to the fundamentals of computing and programming in the context of computer graphics, animation, digital sound, and interactivity.
 Explores the use of computation as a creative medium while developing fundamental ideas and technique of programming, computational problem solving, algorithms, and date representation.
-Same as CRT 100.
 Prerequisites: None